What Are the Best Winter Cocktails to Make at Your Home Bar?

 Hot Toddy: The Original Cold-Weather Classic

 The Hot Toddy is the simplest warm cocktail and arguably the most comforting.
-It has been warming people up for centuries, and for good reason.
+It has been warming people up for centuries, and for good reason — its combination of spirit, honey, citrus, and hot water is a formula that never fails.

 Recipe: 45ml whiskey (bourbon or Scotch), 15ml honey, 15ml fresh lemon juice, hot water to fill.
 Stir in a heat-safe mug, garnish with a lemon wheel and cinnamon stick.

 The beauty of a Hot Toddy is its flexibility.
-Swap the whiskey for rum and you get a different character entirely.
-Use apple cider instead of water for a richer version.
-Add a cinnamon stick or star anise while the water is hot and let it steep for a minute.
+Swap the whiskey for rum and you get a richer, more tropical character.
+Use apple cider instead of water for an autumnal version that tastes like the holidays.
+Add a cinnamon stick or star anise while the water is hot and let it steep for a minute to deepen the spice profile.

 This is the drink to reach for when you feel a cold coming on — or when you simply want to feel warm inside and out.